neo-engine/neo/README.md

     * Strict and intuitive naming conventions
     * _Good_ documentation

-Features that still have to be implemented yet are _italic_
+Features that still have to be implemented yet are _italic_.

 Some screens
 ------------